Iceland car rental Show menu

 • Call 112 For Emergencies: in case of any emergency like a collision or a sudden change in your health, call 112 for assistance.

-You should also beware of speed cameras around the country as these can be very expensive and the insurance company will generally charge your credit card before leaving.
-Fines can vary massively from $80 to more than $1000 for excessive speed so take heed of warning signs.
+You should also be aware of speed cameras around the country as fines for speeding can be very expensive.
+What’s more, the insurance company will generally charge your credit card for these costs before you leave.
+Fines can vary massively from $80 to more than $1000 for excessive speed so make sure to take notice of warning signs.

 Driving Hazards In Iceland – What To Be Aware Of

-• One lane bridges and tunnels; there are a few of these dotted around Iceland and they can be confusing for visitors.
-If traffic is coming in the opposite way, then you must pull over to the designated area and wait until the way trough is clear
+• Single-lane bridges and tunnels; there are a few of these dotted around Iceland and they can be confusing for visitors.
+If traffic is coming in the opposite way, then you must pull over to the designated area and wait until the way through is clear

 • Rivers and Creeks; some of the roads in Iceland are intercepted by rivers and creeks that can be treacherous to cross.
 If you don’t know how deep it is or haven’t seen a car cross, then don’t attempt it to be safe.

-• Sheeps; one of the most common things you see when travelling around Iceland is the abundance of free roaming sheep, horses and goats.
+• Sheep; one of the most common things you see when travelling around Iceland is the abundance of free-roaming sheep, horses and goats.
 They can sometimes occupy the road so take caution.

 • Gravel Roads; some of these roads can be loosely gravelled and deeply rutted, so take extra caution when travelling on gravel roads around Iceland.
-Travel slow and make sure you are vigilant.
+Travel slowly and make sure you are vigilant.

-The F Roads in Iceland are highland access roads that are only open during the summer months when the weather is good.
-These access roads allow you to explore much more remote locations around Iceland but they are much more difficult to navigate and require an SUV.
+The F-Roads in Iceland are highland access roads that are only open during the summer months when the weather is good.
+These access roads allow you to explore much more remote locations around Iceland but they are much more difficult to navigate and require an SUV by law.
 You are likely to encounter a number of obstacles such as snow, ice, mud and even rivers so don’t attempt these routes with a normal car.
 You are likely to encounter many gravel roads on the way to the many attractions around Iceland.
 Make sure you take plenty of caution and drive slowly on these roads even if the speed limit is high.

 Other Top Tips for Driving In Iceland

 By following our guide to driving in Iceland, you shouldn’t have any trouble and should be able to travel around the country with relative ease.
-If you abide by laws and plan your journey beforehand, then you shouldn’t have any problem in driving around Iceland.
-We have just a few more tips that could help you when driving around Iceland;
+If you abide by laws and plan your journey beforehand, then you shouldn’t have any problems driving around Iceland.
+Here are just a few more tips that could help you when driving around Iceland;

-• Plan Petrol Stops: many petrol stations around the ring road can be few and far between so it is important that you plan on fuelling up well in advance.
+• Plan Petrol Stops: many petrol stations around the ring road can be few and far between so it is important that you plan on fueling up well in advance.

 • Check the Weather Forecast: you should make sure that you regularly check the weather forecast as this can change suddenly without warning.